webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/shreds-the-walls-of-the-world.md

+---
+aliases:
----,aliases:,- shreds the walls of the world,tags:,- Compendium/CSRD/en/Foci,---
+- shreds the walls of the world
+tags:
+- Compendium/CSRD/en/Foci
+---

 Speed plus phasing gives you a unique ability to evade danger and simultaneously inflict damage.
  ### Intrusion